EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 ### Rationale
+**Note:** The choice to incorporate quotations within the Governance Action and the Rationale section was made deliberately.
+This approach serves a dual purpose: it highlights points that have already been articulated and reinforces them with established research findings.
+By referencing what has previously been stated and previous research, the Rationale demonstrates that it is evidence-based.
+This is done to clearly communicate that the reasoning presented is not speculative but is grounded in academic work.
+This approach also shifts the responsibility to those who disagree with the research cited.
+They are now tasked with providing their own research to challenge or counter the established findings, rather than simply expressing disagreement without supporting evidence.

 The K parameter was already changed once from 150 to 500 in December of 2020.
 The same rationale and justification given then is the same for moving K to 1,000.
 As IOG stated when the decision was made to increase K from 150 to 500:

 "Central to the health of Cardano as a vibrant proof-of-stake network is the manner in which delegators and stake operators are rewarded for running it, and how those rewards are shared to maximize decentralization and secure the network."[^5]